web3bros/droplinks.io-utils/README.md

   --solana-endpoint "https://api.mainnet-beta.solana.com"
 ```

-To avoid getting 429 from the public solana endpoint please use your own endpoinT
+To avoid getting 429 from the public solana endpoint please use your own endpoint